 Now it’s time to give your turkey carcass a new lease on life!
 Because I cooked a 20-pound bird, the frame wouldn’t fit in my crock pot.
 I had to break it into several pieces first.
 After the turkey carcass (and any leftover bits of meat) are added to the slow cooker, cover and go about your business.

 After about 6 hours, you can use tongs to remove the carcass and bones.
 Set on a large cutting board and scrape off any remaining meat and return to the pot.
-At 8-10 hours, this zesty Turkey and Sausage Jambalaya should be all ready to serve over rice (with French bread and salad on the side, of course).
+At 8-10 hours, this zesty Turkey and Sausage Gumbo should be all ready to serve over rice (with French bread and salad on the side, of course).
 It tastes even better made a day ahead.

 What do you do with your leftover Thanksgiving turkey?